philbowles/H4/README.md

 Tasks which only "make sense" if they are unique (e.g. a system "ticker") can declare themselves on creation as a "singleton".
 Any existing task with the same type and ID will be cancelled and replaced by the new instance, ensuring only one copy is ever running at a time.

-It is important to understand that *no* task will actually start running until you exit `h4setup`, only then does H4 takes over the loop and start processing whatever it finds in the queue.
+It is important to understand that *no* task will actually ***start*** running until you exit `h4setup`: you are only declaring / defining them.
+Once you exit `h4setup`, H4 takes over the loop and starts processing whatever it finds in the queue.

 *( * footnote: or `H4_TASK_PTR` - they are identical)*